patroytall/patrick-roy-me/src/articles/002_keep-your-fingers-out-of-production.md

 The objective is stability; for the production system to deliver its features without interruption.
 Many inevitable non-standard activities need to occur in production: network changes, data migration, configuration updates, performance tests, version upgrades, etc. How we preserve stability through those is the challenge.

 Stability is expensive.
 It takes time and effort to achieve.
-It should be proportional to the impact of loosing it.
+It must be proportional to the impact of loosing it.
 In other words, invest slightly less in stability than the cost of having down time.
-As an organization builds a customers based and gains in maturity stability will justify itself naturally.
+As an organization builds its customer base and gains in maturity stability will justify itself naturally.

 ## Cowboy changes